Science-Camp-TUI/tutorials/docs/dashboard/index.md

 - Add a filter for the different meassurement locations
    - All already mentioned things but filterd for the station
 - And a lot more...

+If you need help you can always ask the instructor.
+A helpful ressource is the [flux documentation](https://docs.influxdata.com/flux/v0/) for general questions.